The Defunct Jobcentre Plus Mirror on Twitter

 Finally there was one specialised 'National' account associated with a single vacancy type, using one particular Standard Occupational Classification (SOC) Code, @JCPM_National.

-All there accounts have now been either suspended or closed.
-In one instance one has been re-named and re-purposed.
-We've left one of these accounts, @JCPM_WCumbria, live but inactive, so that you can see what it all looked like in its pomp.
+Almost all the accounts have now been either suspended or closed.
+One of them, however, @JCPM_WCumbria, is live but inactive, so that you can see what it all looked like in its pomp.

-While these Twitter accounts where automated, but one was
+While these Twitter accounts where automated, one was

 specifically setup for feedback and other human interaction (@JCPM_Feedback).